-If you plan to use non-MarineTraffic equipment for setting up your AIS-receiving Station, there are quite a few well-established manufacturers (Sirio, AC Antennas, Shakespeare, WiMo, Glomex etc) of marine VHF antennas to choose from.
+If you plan to use non-MarineTraffic equipment for setting up your AIS-receiving Station, there are quite a few well-established manufacturers (Sirio, AC Antennas, Shakespeare, WiMo, Glomex, etc) of marine VHF antennas to choose from.
+You may also shop from our AIS E-shop.

 We generally recommend a premium brand Omni-directional antenna which is a good all-around performer and it's easier to install.
 Make sure the antenna has (ideally) direct 360° line-of-sight view of the sea and it is not obstructed by any kind of structure and/or land formation.